 25g dried cranberries

 Preheat oven to 180.
-Whizz the sugar and egg together until pale and frothy, add the vanilla, flour, baking powder and salt and mix well.
+Whisk the sugar and egg together, add the vanilla, flour, baking powder and salt and mix well.
 Finally gently fold in the chocolate, cranberries and pistachios.
 Form the dough into an oval log and put on a parchment lined tray.
 Bake for 25 minutes then cool for 5 minutes, cut into slices and put these slices back onto the tray and bake for a further 10 minutes, turning once.
 Makes about 20.